Tronald/CoordinateSharp/README.md

 //To load Celestial data when ready c.LoadCelestialInfo();
  ```
-The above example initializes a Coordinate with eagerloading in place.
+The above example initializes a Coordinate with eager loading in place.
 You may however turn it on or off after initialization.

 ```C#
 c.EagerLoadSettings.Celestial = false;